MdMirajAnsari/InterviewNavigator/SystemDesign/SystemDesign-Concept.md

+## What are solid principles ?

+S- Single responsibility - Each class should have single job/responsibility.
+O - Open/Closed Principle.
+Classes must be open to extension but closed to modification.
+L - Liskov principle - If class A is subtype of class B then, Class B should be able to replace Class A with out disrupting the behaviour of our program.
+I - Interface segregation - Clients should not be forced to depend on methods that they do not use.
+D - Dependency inversion - High level modules should not depend on low level modules.
+Both must depend on abstraction.

 ## What is **DDD?**

 Benefits of DDD in System DesignBusiness Alignment: The software reflects real-world business processes, improving usability and relevance.